 Australia has the sixth largest expatriate Estonian community after Finland, Russia, Sweden, Canada and the USA.
 The 2011 census in Australia recorded 8,550 people who identified as being of Estonian ancestry.

-Estonian Foreign Minister Urmas Paet visited Australia in November 2011 to open Estonia’s Consulate-General in Sydney.
+Estonian Foreign Minister Marina Kaljurand visited Australia in February 2016 to open Estonia’s Embassy in Canberra.
+Former Foreign Minister Urmas Paet visited Australia in November 2011.
 President of the Australian Senate, Senator John Hogg, visited Estonia in October 2013.
 Former Minister for Foreign Affairs, the Hon Stephen Smith MP, visited Estonia as part of a Foreign Ministers’ Meeting of the International Security Assistance Force in Afghanistan (ISAF), held in Tallinn in April 2010.

 Bilateral economic and trade relationship

-Two-way merchandise trade between Australia and Estonia is small, valued at $40 million in 2014.
-Australia’s exports to Estonia totalled A$5.5 million, primarily consisting ofanimal feeds and prepared additives for mineral oils.
-Estonia’s exports to Australia for the same period were valued at A$35 million and included wood and measuring & analysing instruments.
+Two-way merchandise trade between Australia and Estonia is small, valued at $51 million in 2014-15.
+Australia’s exports to Estonia totalled A$5.0 million, primarily consisting of gold coin and legal tender and prepared additives for mineral oils.
+Estonia’s exports to Australia for the same period were valued at A$46 million and included wood and measuring & analysing instruments.

 Australian institutions are working to develop education links and student exchange arrangements with Estonia.
 Monash University in Melbourne has an exchange agreement with the Estonian Business School in Tallinn.